 - Policy Aspects

-Most contributions are by invitation and all are then peer-reviewed and edited.
-The editors, however, welcome unsolicited manuscripts, in which case, we suggest potential authors send an abstract or short summary of contents and we will respond as to our interest in a full manuscript submission.
+All contributions of manuscripts of a scholarly nature will be considered, and those accepted as being within the stated parameters of pertinence to cold case investigation will be peer-reviewed and edited.
+It is suggested that potential authors send an abstract or summary in advance.
+All efforts to provide a timely response will be expended.
 Authors who wish to be considered for publication in the JCCR must submit a signed assignment of rights form with their article.
-In all cases, manuscripts should be submitted electronically saved in Rich Text Format (.rtf) Word document format (.doc or .docx) to Joan Swart at email@example.com.
+In all cases, manuscripts should be submitted electronically saved in Rich Text Format (.rtf) or Word document format (.doc or .docx) to Daniel L. Robb, Ph.D. at DanRobbAISOCC@gmail.com

 Article Types and Word Counts